-Section 512(f) provides for the recovery of "any damages, including costs and attorneys['] fees, incurred by the alleged infringer . . . who is injured by such misrepresentation, as the result of the service provider relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing" 17 U.S.C. § 512(f).
+Section 512(f) provides for the recovery of "any damages, including costs and attorneys['] fees, incurred by the alleged infringer... who is injured by such misrepresentation, as the result of the service provider relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing...."
+17 U.S.C. § 512(f).
 We hold a plaintiff may seek recovery of nominal damages for an injury incurred as a result of a § 512(f) misrepresentation.

 Universal incorrectly asserts that Lenz must demonstrate she incurred "actual monetary loss."
 Section 512(k) provides a definition for "monetary relief" as "damages, costs, attorneys['] fees, and any other form of monetary payment."
-The term "monetary relief" appears in § 512(a), (b)(1), (c)(1), and (d), but is notably absent from § 512(f).
-As a result, the damages an alleged infringer may recover under § 512(f) from "any person" are broader than monetary relief.3 Cf. United States v.
+The term "monetary relief" appears in $\S 512(a)$, (b)(1), (c)(1), and (d), but is notably absent from § 512(f).
+As a result, the damages an alleged infringer may recover under § 512(f) from "any person" are broader than monetary relief.
+4 Cf. United States v.
 James, 478 U.S. 597, 605 (1986) ("Congress" choice of the language 'any damage' . . . undercuts a narrow construction."), abrogated on other grounds by Cent.
 Green Co. v.
 United States, 531 U.S. 425 (2001).
-Because Congress specified the recovery of "any damages," we reject
+Because Congress specified the recovery of "any damages," we reject Universal's contention that Congress did not indicate its intent to depart from the common law presumption that a misrepresentation plaintiff must have suffered a monetary loss.
+See Keene Corp. v.
+United States, 508 U.S. 200, 208 (1993) ("Where Congress includes particular language in one section of a statute but omits it in another, it is generally presumed that Congress acts intentionally and purposely in the disparate inclusion or exclusion." (quotation omitted)).

-3 Title I of the DMCA specifies recovery for "actual damages."
+4 Title I of the DMCA specifies recovery for "actual damages."
 17 U.S.C. § 1203(c)(1)(A).
 If Congress intended to similarly limit the recovery of § 512(f) damages to pecuniary losses, it could have chosen to do so.